 You should prepare a bag of essential items which includes clothing, medicines and insurance documents if you need to leave your home.
 Please also include items such as hand sanitiser and face coverings.

-If you need to leave your home to due to flooding, turn off gas, water and electricity before you leave to prevent fires, and move as many items as possible upstairs or to safety.
+If you need to leave your home to due to flooding, turn off gas, water and electricity before you leave.
+Move as many items as possible upstairs or to safety.
 You should also move your family, pets and car to a safe location.
 Put up any flood protection you may have for your home before leaving.

-If you can, contact your insurance company who'll support you with emergency accommodation.
+If you can, contact your insurance company who'll help you find a place to stay.

 If this isn't possible and if you do need to leave your home due to flooding, call us on (01226) 773555.
 If you live in a Berneslai Homes property please call (01226) 787878.